 One piece in particular of the above statement stands out – and has broad implications for understanding the Fed mandate.
 A normal recovery would see wage growth and the labor market move together in a lagged fashion – the labor market heals and tightens, followed by wage increases as labor becomes increasingly scarce.
 But this has not happened during the current recovery, and it has not occurred economy-wide in quite some time.

 The new target for the Fed may be best described as not simply “full employment” but “full wages.”
 At first glance, it seems unreasonable for the Chair of the Federal Reserve to be concerned with how the income of the country gets dispersed.
 However, in many ways, “full wages” are at the intersection of the fed mandates.
 In essence, Yellen is admitting that the past few decades were not kind to a significant swath of the US, and that this endangers future economic growth.

-Many of the jobs US middle-skilled workers once took for granted can now easily be outsourced or contested – even some previously thought untouchable.
+middle-skilled workers once took for granted can now easily be outsourced or contested – even some previously thought untouchable.
 This “contestability” is increasing as more jobs become relocateable or replaceable with computing power due to advances in communications technology.
 Contestability is fundamental to Yellen’s concern.
 If a US job is contestable internationally, then US workers are competing with cheap labor around the world.
 This limits the bargaining power of the US worker, and keeps a lid on wage inflation in the US.
 The cheap-but-educated global labor force is becoming an increasing threat to the US worker.

 Yellen sees this middle-skilled squeeze phenomenon in the data, but also sees the lack of deflationary wage pressure on the top of the income ladder.
 The highest-paying jobs tend to have little competition from outside – requiring creativity and high levels of education.
 The question to ask is why this has occurred, and whether the factors underlying it are dangerous to the US economy.